A Honduran Restaurant Hands Out Hot Comfort Food For The Migrant Caravan In Tijuana

 toggle caption

-A night at Honduras 504, where signs of Honduran culture are everywhere: National soccer matches and news play on TV, fast-paced punta music gets the expats dancing, and food from every region in the country is served from lunch to midnight to an always packed house.
+A night at Honduras 504, where signs of Honduran culture are everywhere: National soccer matches and news play on TV, fast-paced punta music gets the expats dancing, and food from every region in the country is served from lunch to midnight to a packed house.

 Tomás Ayuso for NPR